-Do you get that summertime itch?
+In the midst of this long cold winter, are you dreaming of summer?
 Can’t wait for sun, sand and swimming?
 Summer has always been one of my favorite times of the year, but sadly, not so much anymore.
-As a five year survivor of vulvar cancer, summer has a whole different meaning to me now.
+As a six-year survivor of vulvar cancer, summer has a whole different meaning to me now.
 Summertime now means sweating, itching and one miserable outbreak after another.

-March marked another year for me as a survivor.
+This March will mark another year for me as a survivor.
 But what does being a survivor mean?
 I think of a survivor as a person who has overcome something.
 I haven’t overcome this yet, and I don’t know if that’s in the future for me.

 As my enemy continues to attack, I rather think of myself as a warrior still fighting the battle, not giving up, and always looking for more warriors to help me and educate me on strategies to maintain peace below the enemy line.
 As you sit there reading this, you’re probably asking yourself, “What is she talking about?”